 Furthermore, there should also be an attempt to build this into the hydrology and socio-economic research strengths at the NASA centers (for example SEDAC), which will require discussions with relevant PIs, and initiative leads.

-NASA and many others are also members of the Global Flood Partnership, an international community of stakeholders and scientist as well as many others with a common interest in flooding.
-We would like to use the GFP annual meeting next year to report back the workshop findings as well as using GFP platform this year to announce the meeting to get potential participants.
+Many flood related actors, including NASA are members of the Global Flood Partnership, an international community of stakeholders and scientist as well as many others with a common interest in flooding.
+We propose to use the GFP annual meeting of 2019 to report back the workshop findings as well as using the GFP platform this year to announce the workshop to invite potential participants.

 Workshop Agenda

 NASA is the primary sponsor of the workshop.
 The workshop will be moderately small (see list of participants, Section 1.5.2) and will include a combination of key invited participants and other interested experts selected from NASA’s “expert pool” as mentioned earlier.
-A small core of the participants will be funded by this project, while the majority will use other sources to pay for the travel.
-Due to the shortness of planning time (see Section 1.4), it will be by invitation only (see Section 1.5).
-There is also a need to convene it at a location (see Section 1.4) that already has a critical mass of NASA flood researchers, experts and stakeholders.
+A small core of the participants will be funded by this project, while the majority will have to use alternative resources to cover their meeting expenses.
+Due to the shortness of planning time (see Section 1.4), participation of the proposed workshop will be by invitation only (see Section 1.5).
+From budgetary reasons, we propose to host the workshop somewhat central in the USA to reduce travel time and expenses for participants of both USA coasts (see Section 1.4).
+That would also minimalize costs for a critical mass of NASA flood researchers, experts and stakeholders that is stationed in the close vicinity of the proposed location.

 The workshop is designed to continue for 2.5 days.
-Presentations on the first morning will focus on presenting the various existing (NASA and non-NASA) flood risk datasets focusing on vulnerability and exposure, associated impacts, existing methods and issues/limitations, and also existing initiatives.
-The afternoon will present the needs and wishes from the various stakeholders and discuss how to address current issues of systems and lay out future system and data collection coordination.
+Presentations on the first morning will focus on state of the art (NASA and non-NASA) flood risk datasets focusing on vulnerability and exposure, associated impacts, existing methods and issues/limitations, and will also include existing new initiatives.
+The afternoon will be reserved to present and discuss the needs and wishes from the various stakeholders and how to address current issues of systems and brainstorm about potential future systems and data collection coordination.

-The morning of day 2 will commence with summaries of the current state of (flood) risk maps, revolving around Earth Observation under the present setting of NASA AS, presenting outstanding challenges and priorities.
+The morning of the 2nd day will commence with summaries of the current state of (flood) risk maps, revolving around Earth Observation under the present setting of NASA AS, presenting outstanding challenges and priorities.
 Specifically, we aim to make substantial progress in addressing the following three key questions:

 What is the current status and state-of-the-art for mapping flood risk, exposure and vulnerability?